joaorabuge/Intelligent-Network-Security/README.md

    cd Intelligent-Network-Security-1.0.1
    cd dataset
    ```
-Then you will upload the csv files (dataset) present in this OneDrive link:
+Then you will upload the csv files (dataset) present in this OneDrive link into the dataset folder:
 https://1drv.ms/f/c/060eac35122b5005/EoYuAR0Hr-1CjOEMHTV-inUBWyWKtziddlI1sDdIySz3Pw?e=yd2znb